Consensys/doc.goquorum/docs/Concepts/Privacy/PrivacyMarkerTransactions.md

 1. Use `eth_fillTransaction` or Tessera's ThirdParty `/storeraw` API to encrypt the private transaction payload.
 1. Create the private transaction, replacing the `data` value with the hash of the encrypted private transaction payload from Tessera.
 1. Externally sign the private transaction.
-1. Use `eth_distributePrivateTransaction` (see [Privacy Marker API] for more details) to encrypt the signed private transaction and share with all participants.
+1. Use `eth_distributePrivateTransaction` (see [eth_distributePrivateTransaction] for more details) to encrypt the signed private transaction and share with all participants.
 1. Create the privacy marker transaction, with `data` value set to the hash returned by `eth_distributePrivateTransaction`.
 The `from` and `nonce` values must also be the same as the private transaction.
 1. Send the privacy marker transaction using the same APIs as usual, such as `eth_sendTransaction`.

 <!--links-->
 [How To Use]: #how-to-use
-[eth_getPrivateTransactionReceipt]: ../../Reference/APIs/PrivacyMarkerTransactionAPI.md#eth_getprivatetransactionreceipt
+[New API Methods]: #new-api-methods
+[eth_distributePrivateTransaction]: ../../Reference/API-Methods.md#eth_distributeprivatetransaction
-[eth_getPrivacyPrecompileAddress]: ../../Reference/APIs/PrivacyMarkerTransactionAPI.md#eth_getprivacyprecompileaddress
+[eth_getPrivacyPrecompileAddress]: ../../Reference/API-Methods.md#eth_getprivacyprecompileaddress
-[Privacy Marker API]: ../../Reference/APIs/PrivacyMarkerTransactionAPI.md
+[eth_getPrivateTransactionByHash]: ../../Reference/API-Methods.md#eth_getprivatetransactionbyhash
+[eth_getPrivateTransactionReceipt]: ../../Reference/API-Methods.md#eth_getprivatetransactionreceipt
 [private transaction lifecycle]: ../PrivateTransactionLifecycle
 [privacy precompile]: #privacy-precompile-contract
 [internal private transaction]: #internal-private-transaction